BBQ Pork Chops in the Oven are super simple but full of flavor! It’s an easy dinner idea that goes with so many great side dishes.

 All the ingredients in the rub are pretty basic pantry staples.
 This includes salt, pepper, garlic powder, onion powder, chili powder, and paprika.

-There’s a Secret to REALLY Good Pork Chops Recipe…
+The Secret to Good Pork Chops

 This boneless pork chop recipe has a little secret that adds so much flavor to this cut of pork.
+By slicing an onion and and layering it along the bottom of your baking dish, adds a lot of flavor to the pork chops.

-👩🏻🍳 How to Cook Baked Pork Chops
+How to Cook Baked Pork Chops

 First, as the chops sit on the onion slices and bake away, the onion flavor is imparted upon them.
 But no fear, it’s not a crazy oniony taste that will cause your kids to revolt but a nice, subtle flavor boost.

-The second plus is that once the chops are done cooking, the onions have softened and become seasoned with the rub, barbecue sauce and pork juices, which makes for a great topping to your chops.
+The second plus is that once the chops are done cooking, the onions have softened and become seasoned with the rub, barbecue sauce, and pork juices, which makes for a great topping to your chops.

 TIP: You could easily double or triple the amounts and keep the extra in an airtight container to have it ready for next time.